warning: MAJOR SPOILERS IN THIS SYNOPSIS!!!

 Recommended age range: I think this book is appropriate reading for married adults.

-My Review: This book is a very well-written sequel to Northkill.
+This book is a very well-written sequel to Northkill.
 It chronicles the life of three members of the Hochstetler family as they live and adapt to separate Indian communities.
 It also shares each of their struggles as they consider the possibility of escape back home to their Amish family, as well as the difficulties for those who do return to adjust to their old life.

 The beginning of the book focuses on the father, Jakob.
 The authors show his spiritual growth that occurs through difficulties and the changed man he is by the end of the book.
 The rest of the book deals with two of his sons who become quite entrenched in their new Indian lives.